Krishnabansalabc/Restaurant-Review/README.md

 # Restaurant-Review
 <h2>Task:</h2><h3> To categorize the review whether positive or negative.I have gathered the dataset from kaggle.com
   .
-I have completed my task with the help of Natural Language Processing techniques.
+I have completed my task with the help of Natural Language Processing techniques and visualize the data using word cloud.
 <h2>Tools used:</h2>
 <h3>
   <ul><li>R – 3.6.0</li>